MathCodeLabHub/MathCodeLab.Level1/StudentResources/Puzzles/factorial-trailing-zeros.md

 15! = 1,307,674,368,000     # 13 digits
 20! = 2,432,902,008,176,640,000  # 19 digits
 ```

-This rapid growth leads to several interesting challenges:

-### The Big Number Problem 🔢
-1. Our calculator might give up!
-Try calculating 100! on your calculator...
-2. Even computers struggle with really big factorials
-3. Some programming languages can't handle numbers this big
-4. We might run out of memory trying to store these huge numbers

-### The Time Problem ⏰
-1. Each factorial needs more calculations than the last
-2. 5! needs 4 multiplications
-3. 10! needs 9 multiplications
-4. 100! needs 99 multiplications
-5. 1000! ... that's a LOT of multiplications!

-### The Clever Solution 🧠
-But what if we don't need to calculate the whole factorial?
-- We just want to count zeros at the end
-- Do we really need to do all that multiplication?
-- Could there be a pattern we can use?
-- Can we be smarter about this?

 ## The Puzzle: Counting Trailing Zeros 🧩